MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/resources/design-doc.md

     1. Install the Azure Cosmos DB extension for Visual Studio Code.
     2. Create a Cosmos DB account (SQL API).
     3. Create a database in the account, for holding students' grade information.
-    4. Create the `StudentCourseGrades` collection.
-This collection will hold `Course` and `Student` documents.
+    4. Create the `StudentCourseGrades` container.
+This container will hold `Course` and `Student` documents.
 Course grades will be held as an array of subdocuments with each student.
 The data will be partitioned by academic year.
     5. Insert a `Course` document.
     6. Insert two `Student` documents, each with a `Grade` subdocument that references a `Course` document.
     7. View the documents in Visual Studio Code.